 1. The Executive Committee is authorised to amend the Articles of Association.

-2. A resolution by the Executive Committee to amend the Articles of Association will require a majority of two-thirds of the votes cast at a meeting in which all the members of the Executive Committee are present.
-If not all the members of the Executive Committee are present or represented at the meeting in which a proposal to amend the Articles of Association is to be considered, a second meeting will be convened and will be held no earlier than two and no later than four weeks after the first meeting.
+2. A resolution by the Executive Committee to amend the Articles of Association will require a majority of two-thirds of the votes cast at a meeting in which all the Members of the Executive Committee are present.
+If not all the Members of the Executive Committee are present or represented at the meeting in which a proposal to amend the Articles of Association is to be considered, a second meeting will be convened and will be held no earlier than two and no later than four weeks after the first meeting.
 A valid resolution on the proposal submitted to the first meeting may be adopted in this second meeting, irrespective of the number of members of the Executive Committee present or represented, provided such a resolution is adopted by a majority of two thirds of the votes cast.

 3. The notice convening a meeting in which an amendment to the Articles of Association is to be considered, must enclose a copy of the proposal quoting the verbatim text of the proposed amendment.

-4. A resolution to amend the Articles of Association requires the approval of the Board of Directors, who can only grant such approval by a majority of two-thirds of the votes cast at a meeting at which two-thirds of the directors are present.
+4. A resolution to amend the Articles of Association requires the approval of the Board of Directors, who can only grant such approval by a majority of two-thirds of the votes cast at a meeting at which two-thirds of the Directors are present.
 Paragraph 2 of this article will be applicable 'mutatis mutandis'.

 5. Contrary to the provision of paragraph 4, a resolution to amend the Articles of Association, requires the approval of all the Directors if and insofar as the obligations of the Directors will be increased as a result of such an amendment.

 6. A resolution to amend the Articles of Association will not become effective until a notarial record has been drawn up.
-Every member of the Executive Committee is authorised to have such a deed executed.
+Every Member of the Executive Committee is authorised to have such a deed executed.

 Winding up.